 Giving away an item that your audience will want or running a competition is another excellent growth hack to encourage visitors to give you their information.

-In the example below, urgency is used well since the viewer knows they only have 36 days to enter this iPad Air contest.
+In the example below, urgency is used well since the viewer knows they only have 15 days left to enter this Amazon Echo contest.
 This will likely compel the viewer to enter right then and there instead of risking potentially not coming back to the website before the contest ends.

 When you create a long-form piece of informational content, such as an ebook, white paper, infographic, download, etc., if the content is compelling enough, you can put it behind a lead capture form and require visitors to give you their contact information in exchange for the download.